-The American College Test (ACT) Residual is used to evaluate the verbal, mathematical, reading and science skills of prospective UTEP students whose education was completed in English.
+The American College Test (ACT) - Institutional is used to evaluate the verbal, mathematical, reading and science skills of prospective UTEP students whose education was completed in English.

-Students who graduated from a Texas high school or an out-of-state high school may take the ACT to be considered for admission.
+Students who graduated from a Texas high school or an out-of-state high school may take the Institutional ACT to be considered for admission at UTEP.
 Please refer to undergraduate pathways to admissions for additional information about admissions requirements.

 Students may also use the Institutional ACT for scholarship purposes.
 See all available scholarship opportunities and requirements here.